shape

 • Be clear and realistic about what is expected of you if you recognise or offer support in crisis situations.

-I you are interested in treatment from the NPI, first discuss the situation with your GP or current treatment provider.
+If you are interested in receiving treatment from the NPI, you should first discuss the situation with your GP (general practioner) or current treatment provider.
 They can refer you to the NPI.
-It is not possible to plan an intake interview directly.
+It is not possible to plan an intake interview with us directly.
 We are happy to explain the referral procedure to the NPI.
-If you have any questions about referral, please contact the Central Registration via telephone on 020 590 5555.
+If you have any questions about referral, please contact the Central Registration by phoning on 020 590 5555 (+31 20 590 5555 if phoning from outside the Netherlands).

 Registration via your GP